TrevorS/bootstrap3-datetimepicker-rails/README.md

 $ gem install bootstrap3-datetimepicker-rails
 ```

 To start using the bootstrap-datetimepicker plugin in your rails application, enable it via the asset pipeline.

-You will need to **restart the rails server** after installing the gems before this will work.
+If your server is running, you will need to **restart Rails** before using the gem.

 Add the following to your Javascript manifest file (`application.js`):
 ```js